-If you cannot resolve your problem informally with the appraisal district, you have the right to have your case heard by the ARB.
+If you cannot resolve your problem informally with the CAD, you file a notice of protest requesting to have your case heard by the ARB.

 The ARB is an independent board of citizens that hears and determines protests regarding property appraisals or other concerns listed above.
-It has the power to order the appraisal district to make the necessary changes based on evidence heard during the ARB hearing.
+It has the power to order the CAD to make the necessary changes based on evidence heard during the ARB hearing.

-If you file a written request for an ARB hearing (notice of protest) before the deadline, the ARB will set your case for a hearing and send you written notice of the time, date, place and subject of the hearing.
+If you file a written request for an ARB hearing (notice of protest) before the deadline, the ARB will set your case for a hearing and send you written notice of the time, date and place of the hearing.
 If necessary, you may request a hearing in the evening or on a Saturday.
 You may use Comptroller Form 50-132, Property Appraisal - Notice of Protest, to file your written request for an ARB hearing.

-Prior to your hearing, you may request a copy of the evidence the appraisal district plans to introduce at the hearing to establish any matter at issue.
-Before a hearing on a protest or immediately after the hearing begins, you or your authorized representative and the appraisal district are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
-Evidence may be submitted for any hearing type either in paper or on a small portable electronic device (such as a CD, USB flash drive or thumb drive) which will be kept by the ARB.
+Prior to your hearing, you may request a copy of the evidence the CAD plans to introduce at the hearing to establish any matter at issue.
+Before a hearing on a protest or immediately after the hearing begins, you or your agent and the CAD are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
+Evidence may be submitted for any hearing type either in paper or on a small purtable electronic device (such as a CD, USB flash drive or thumb drive) which will be kept by the ARB.
 Do NOT bring evidence on a smart phone.
 The ARB's hearing procedures regarding all the requirements to properly submit evidence on a small portable electronic device must be reviewed.

 To the greatest extent practicable, the hearing will be informal.
-You or your authorized representative may appear in person, by telephone conference or videoconference call or by submission of a written affidavit to present your evidence, facts and argument.
-You must indicate the type of hearing you request on your written notice of protest filed with the ARB not later than the 10th day before the hearing date and provide your evidence and written affidavit before the ARB hearing begins.
-You may use Comptroller Form 50-283, Property Owner's Affidavit of Evidence to the Appraisal Review Board, to submit evidence for your telephone or video conference call hearing or for hearing by affidavit.
+You or your designated agent may appear in person, by telephone conference call or by submission of a written affidavit to present your evidence, facts and argument.
+If you decide to participate by telephone conference call, you must provide your evidence to the ARB with a written affidavit at least 10 days before the ARB hearing begins.
+You may use Comptroller Form 50-283, Property Owner's Affidavit of Evidence to the Appraisal Review Board, to submit evidence for your telephone conference call hearing or for hearing by affidavit.

-You and the appraisal district representative have the opportunity to present evidence about your case.
-In most cases, the appraisal district has the burden of establishing the property's value by a preponderance of the evidence presented.
+You and the CAD representative have the opportunity to present evidence about your case.
+You may cross-examine the CAD representative.
+The ARB will make its decision based on the evidence presented by both parties.
+In most cases, the CAD has the burden of establishing the property's value by a preponderance of the evidence presented.